 Polymetal's approach is aligned with universal principles of human rights.
 We follow the guidelines of the Universal Declaration of Human Rights, UN Global Compact, ILO Declaration, Responsible Gold Mining Principles, and National Labour Codes.

-We have developed and constantly update a range of robust policies that strictly prohibit the use of any type of forced labour, including our Code of Conduct and Supplier Code of Conduct (see links to the policies on page 6).
+We have developed and constantly update a range of robust policies that strictly prohibit the use of any type of forced labour, including our Code of Conduct and Supplier Code of Conduct.

 Polymetal's policies and standards guarantee: